Reasons for Uncertified Results in Duolingo English Test (DET)

 Wrong ID type for your country.

-- Most students use a passport, but accepted documents vary by country
+- Most students use a passport

 Multiple accounts or account sharing.

-- A second account, shared login, or testing under someone else's name voids the result and can lead to a permanent ban
+- A second account, shared login, or another person's name voids the result

 Over the attempt limit.

-- Going over blocks further purchases
+- Going over blocks new purchases

 Your ID passes if it meets all 5 of these